MUHAMMED-FARIZ-KP/SnakeGame/readme.md

  Obstacles such as walls or other hazards that the snake must avoid A scoring system that keeps track of the player's progress An end condition, such as when the snake collides with a wall or its own body, that triggers the end of the game

+STEPS FOR CONTRIBUTING TO OUR PROJECT

+1.Fork this repo
+2.commit and push your changes
+3.Send a pull request